 by Matt Gibson

-Wondering about whether to use eggshells and your garden, and how you’d do it?
+Wondering about whether to use egg shells in your garden, and how you’d do it?
 As the planet is shifting to a greener way of living, the spotlight is on ways to recycle our trash, repurpose our waste, and find new ways to utilize those everyday household items that are all too often tossed into the wastebasket without a second thought.

 Recycling is not a modern invention.
 (The concept and practice actually dates back to ninth-century Japan.)
 Despite recycling’s extensive history, curbside recycling services didn’t become available in the United States until the 1960s.
 Citizens are now asked to toss paper, plastic, glass, aluminum, and other recyclable materials into their own container, completely separate container from the other household waste, so these items can be recycled and made into new products.
 Many gardeners are taking the green life one step farther by repurposing kitchen waste (also known as food scraps) to create compost heaps, effectively turning their trash into healthy, nutrient-rich soil.
 You know what they say about trash and treasure.